The Amazing Race 32: Critical response

 The Amazing Race 32 received mixed reviews.
 Andy Dehnart of reality blurred wrote that the season was "imperfect but thoroughly enjoyable" and that the biggest letdown of the season was the Mine Five alliance.
 Justin Fedich of Screen Rant called the season a "standout" and praised the diversity in casting and the gameplay and engagement of winners Will & James.
 Mack Rawden of CinemaBlend criticized seeing "an entire season controlled and ultimately ruined by an alliance".
 Matt Roush of TV Insider criticized the answer-sharing among the "Mine Five" alliance saying that it felt like "cheating on a test" and that it "soured" the season.
 In response to criticism from critics and fans about answer-sharing among alliance members, Amazing Race co-creator and executive producer Elise Doganieri stated in an interview after the season that the show was considering challenge-specific rules to limit answer-sharing.
+In 2024, Rhenn Taguiam of Game Rant placed this season within the bottom 13 out of 36.